peterjc/thapbi-pict/docs/worked_example/index.rst

 Here we will run over the same process using real data, calling the individual commands within the default pipeline - and include metadata for reporting.
-We close with the equivalent all-in-one pipeline command.
+We finish with the equivalent all-in-one pipeline command.

+Additionally, the sample data includes some positive controls, so we can look at assessing the classifier performance.

 .. toctree::
    :maxdepth: 1